Uberspace/lab/source/guide_wkd.rst

 Prerequisites
 =============

-You need the public keys for the e-mail identities you want to provide via WKD (e.g. isabell@example.org).
+You need to own a domain (e.g. for example.org) and to have the ready to use public keys for the e-mail identities you want to provide via WKD (e.g. isabell@example.org).
 This guide does not explain how to generate GnuPG_ / OpenPGP_ keys.

 The domain for the advanced method has to be set up at your DNS-Hoster and within your uberspace: